calcom/platform-starter-kit/starter/README.md

 _4.2 Authentication_

-Generate a NextAuth secret and add it to your `.env.` file:
+Generate a NextAuth secret and add it to your `.env` file:

 ```bash
 openssl rand -hex 32